ohneda/grails-msgpack-demo/README.markdown

     git clone https://github.com/ohneda/grails-msgpack-demo

-Install the Grails MessagePack Plugin that is in the application directory.
+Install the Grails MessagePack Plugin like this:

-    grails install-plugin grails-messagepack-0.1.zip
+    grails install-plugin msgpack

 Edit your grails-app/config/Config.groovy if you would like to change the port number of MessagePack PPC.